-The initial 2012 planned involved prototype rollout in 2014-2015, with full modernization of Poland’s original Leopard 2A4 fleet taking place out from 2015-2018.
+The initial 2012 plan involved prototype rollout in 2014-2015, with full modernization of Poland’s original Leopard 2A4 fleet taking place from 2015-2018.
 Unfortunately, waiting for PGZ will destroy that timeline.

 Poland will also need to address the issue of armored vehicles to accompany 34 Brigade’s Leopard 2A5 tanks.
 10 Armoured Brigade currently uses M113 tracked APCs and derivative M577 command vehicles alongside its Leopard 2A4s, but Poland doesn’t have uncommitted surplus armored vehicles to stand up the 2nd Leopard tank brigade.
 There are rumors that Poland is negotiating a transfer of mothballed M113s and M577s from the USA in order to fill this gap.
 That will bring the issue of a 2nd modernization to the fore, of course, in order to ensure that the new armored vehicles can all work together.
 Sources: DziennikZbrojny.pl, “Przetarg na modernizacje Leopardow z problemami”.

 Dec 10/13: 2PL upgrade.
 Poland’s MON receives 3 responses to their modernization RFP.
 The teams are:

 * Wojskowe Zaklady Motoryzacyjne S.A., Wojskowymi Zakladami Lacznosci, and Rheinmetall Landsysteme GmbH